nicolad/vadim.blog/blog/backtesting-nvidia-moving-average-crossover-veighna/index.md

 ---

-This article was inspired by insights shared in various algorithmic trading resources.
-It emphasizes the importance of high-quality data and thorough backtesting for systematic trading, core principles that remain vital in the realm of quantitative finance.
+This article was inspired by insights shared [here](https://blog.paperswithbacktest.com/p/backtesting-a-trading-strategy-on).